invana/.github/profile/README.md

 - monitor and validate executed decision

 ## Invana Engine
-- genrate decision and reasoning engine based on your hypothesis.
+- genrate decision and reasoning engine based on a hypothesis.
 - process large graph using Apache Spark